 Customize the ad experience on your app based on user segments.
-You can now easily tailor the way you serve your ads to fit a specific audience and better understand the behavior of certain groups of users; thus helping you improve ad implementation and ultimately generate more revenue for you app!
+You can easily tailor the way you serve your ads to fit a specific audience and better understand the behavior of certain groups of users; thus helping you improve ad implementation and ultimately generate more revenue for you app.

 Step 1.
 Navigate to the Segments Module

 To tailor your ad settings to a specific audience, you’ll need to define these users as segments.
 Go to Segments on the left menubar on your ironSource account:

 On this page, you will see the existing ad units and placements for your app.
 Once you define a segment, you will be able to customize the ad settings (i.e. placements, reward, capping, pacing, etc.) for these ad units.

 Step 2.
 Define the Segments

 Click on ‘New Segment‘ to add a segment for this app: